A 47-year-old ship could cause "one of the worst oil spills in human history." Here's the plan to stop it.

 And it would only be an added strain on the continent's environment.
 On Africa's West Coast, millions of barrels of oil have been spilled in the Niger Delta for decades, leading to environmental damage, lawsuits and protests.

-If this tanker were to burst open, the U.N. estimates it would cost $20 billion to clean up and could affect 17 million people while destroying coral reefs, mangroves and other forms of sea life.
+If this tanker were to burst open, the U.N. estimates it would cost $20 billion to clean up and could affect 17 million people while destroying coral reefs, mangroves and other forms of sea life, making it "one of the worst oil spills in human history."

 "Coastal communities would be hit hardest.
 Hundreds of thousands of jobs in the fishing industry would be lost almost overnight," the U.N. says.
 "It would take 25 years for fish stocks to recover."